 Written and Oral Students will logically and persuasively support their Communication: Communication points of view or findings.
 Students will communicate meaningfully with a chosen audience while demonstrating critical thought.
 Students will conduct investigative research which demonstrates academic integrity, originality, depth of thought, and mastery of an approved style of source documentation.
-Humanistic Perspective: Students will recognize and assess the contributions Humanities LITERATURE: of people from various nations and/or cultures.
+Society and Human Behavior: Social Science Students will demonstrate a general knowledge of political, social and economic concepts and systems and their effects on society.
+Technological Competency or Information Literacy: Technology Students will use critical thinking skills for computer- based access, analysis, and presentation of information.
+Technology Students will exhibit competency in library online database tools appropriate to accessing information in reference publications, periodicals and bibliographies.
+Students will demonstrate the skills required to find, evaluate, and apply information to solve a problem.
+Humanistic Perspective: Humanities LITERATURE: Students will recognize and assess the contributions of people from various nations and/or cultures.
 Students will analyze the changing significance of social constructions of religion, race, class, and/or gender in cultural artifacts (music, art, literature) throughout time.
+Historical Perspective: History Students will demonstrate knowledge of the nature, origins, central events and significant institutions of major civilizations.
 Global and Cultural Awareness: Diversity Students will be able to compare and contrast cultural norms from diverse populations.
-Students will be able to explain how communication and culture are interrelated.
 Students will be able to examine how multicultural societies and peoples help engender a richer understanding of diverse life experiences.